 Tell us about yourself and your passion in life.

 I studied Economics at Dhaka University and later did my MBA from IBA.
-In 2000 Internet was a global phenomenon, a lot of exciting things were happening around the world but Bangladesh was out of that movement.
-I thought why not Bangladesh and decided to do something based on Internet in Bangladesh.
+In 2000, Internet was a global phenomenon, a lot of exciting things were happening around the world but Bangladesh was out of that movement.
+I thought why not Bangladesh and decided to do something based on the Internet in Bangladesh.
 That’s where the idea of BDjobs came in.
-Then along with few friends of my friends I started BDJOBS.com.
+Then along with a few friends of my friends, I started BDJOBS.com.

 What was your underlying motivation to become an entrepreneur?

 It’s easy to get a job and there is nothing special.
-It is easy to do things that everyone else is doing but that do not satisfy me.
-I always felt that I need to do something more meaningful.
+It is easy to do things that everyone else is doing but that does not satisfy me.
+I always felt that I needed to do something more meaningful.
 I need to contribute to society.
-My realization about entrepreneurship is that, you can add greater value!
+My realization about entrepreneurship is that you can add greater value!

 How did you get the idea and get started?
-Briefly walk us through first few months.
+Briefly walk us through the first few months.

 We started BDJOBS in my house taking a single room only with 2-3 people.
 Back then I just came out of university and money was not one of our strengths.
 We started with a very minimum investment by borrowing 3 computers from my family members.

-If you ask about first few months then it’s not actually that much valid question.
+If you ask about the first few months then it’s not actually that much valid question.
 We were in crisis at least for 2-3 years.
 It took us years to make a position.
-Good thing was: we were convinced from the very first day that it would be a long journey and we were mentally prepared.
+The good thing was that we were convinced from the very first day that it would be a long journey and we were mentally prepared.

 We want to be rich overnight which is certainly not a good idea.
 You may find example of shortcut success which is prevalent in our society but you should also look at the definite peril of this approach.